CodeScop/Oge-Mai-Field-Guide/3pcquests.md

 - **Type:** Collection
 - **Requirements:** Deliver 50 Dust, 12 Reenu Wings, 35 Raw Fabric, 3 Rope, and 1 Steel Bar
 - **Rewards:** Wardrobe: Caravan Sandals https://media.4thewords.com/s3/media/wardrobe/featured/female/wf&#95;featured&#95;sandals.png
 - **Recommendations:** I love me my Caravan Sandals.
-I think they are the cutest wardrobe items available so far in the game.
-If they're not all that from your perspective, this is definitely skippable (for now - if you ever want to comprehensively complete the game, your avatar will need these sandals).
+I think they are among the cutest wardrobe items available so far in the game.
+If they're not all that from your perspective, this is definitely skippable.
 Bear in mind that you'll be wanting half a dozen Reenu Wings for other things later on, so you might want to go back and restock if this breaks the bank.

 ### Sands of Time